 Should a client perpetually no show their appointments, CCNC reserves the right to decline any further services.

-date of birth, social security number, employer, and policy & group numbers.
+number, employer, and policy & group numbers.
 Our phone intake specialists will verify insurance benefits and obtain authorization if necessary, then they will call the patient/guardian back to schedule the initial appointment.
 If you are unable to keep your appointment, please call to reschedule the appointment as soon as possible, preferably at least 24 hours in advance.

 Our clinicians work as a team to provide our patients with a full range of outpatient mental health services: